AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 If GNATprove reports an error while verifying a program, it may be for different reasons:

-- There might be an error in the program, or
+- there might be an error in the program, or

 - the property may not be provable because of some missing information, or